MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ## Reliability in IoT architecture layers

-Reliability in an IoT solution involves the following foundational IoT architecture layers.
+Reliability in an IoT solution involves the [foundational IoT architecture layers](iot-overview.md#iot-architecture-layers).
 To achieve overall solution reliability, each layer should have acceptable levels of reliability.

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in an IoT architecture." border="false":::